almereyda/awesome-starred/README.md

 - [wieslawsoltes/Core2D](https://github.com/wieslawsoltes/Core2D) - A multi-platform data driven 2D diagram editor.
 - [Radarr/Radarr](https://github.com/Radarr/Radarr) - A fork of Sonarr to work with movies à la Couchpotato.
 - [Sonarr/Sonarr](https://github.com/Sonarr/Sonarr) - Smart PVR for newsgroup and bittorrent users.
-- [lidarr/Lidarr](https://github.com/lidarr/Lidarr) - Looks and smells like Sonarr but made for music.
+- [Lidarr/Lidarr](https://github.com/Lidarr/Lidarr) - Looks and smells like Sonarr but made for music.
 - [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.
 - [SeppPenner/QRNGHuBerlinTest](https://github.com/SeppPenner/QRNGHuBerlinTest) - QRNGHuBerlinTest is a project written in .Net 5.0.
 The software is used to connect to the HU Berlin quantum computer.
 - [aminhusni/Trinity_Matrix_Management_GUI](https://github.com/aminhusni/Trinity_Matrix_Management_GUI) - A management GUI for Matrix-Synapse server
 - [kee-org/keepassrpc](https://github.com/kee-org/keepassrpc) - The KeePassRPC plugin that needs to be installed inside KeePass in order for Kee to be able to connect your browser to your passwords
 - [ONLYOFFICE/CommunityServer](https://github.com/ONLYOFFICE/CommunityServer) - Free open source office suite with business productivity tools: document and project management, CRM, mail aggregator.
 - [Mikescher/AlephNote](https://github.com/Mikescher/AlephNote) - Lightweight note taking client for Simplenote or Standard Notes (or simply local storage)
-- [BudgetFirst/BudgetFirst](https://github.com/BudgetFirst/BudgetFirst) - Budget First is an open source budget application based on the envelope budgeting or zero-sum budget approach, in which income is partitioned in various categories and spending only occurs from these categories.
 - [mRemoteNG/mRemoteNG](https://github.com/mRemoteNG/mRemoteNG) - mRemoteNG is the next generation of mRemote, open source, tabbed, multi-protocol, remote connections manager.
 - [Half-Shot/matrix-mpd-dj](https://github.com/Half-Shot/matrix-mpd-dj) - A matrix bot for controlling a mpd music stream
 - [IdentityServer/IdentityServer3](https://github.com/IdentityServer/IdentityServer3) - OpenID Connect Provider and OAuth 2.0 Authorization Server Framework for ASP.NET 4.x/Katana